How To Choose The

 Why Should You Trust Us?

-We’ve had our hands on around 100 packing cubes, so we know a thing or two about what to look for.
-We’ve tested all of the cubes we recommend below for at least two weeks on countless trips, and we’ve been using some of them for years all over the globe.
-While the best packing cubes for you will depend on your needs, we have the knowledge to weed through the duds to help you find the right fit.
+We’ve had our hands on nearly 100 packing cubes, so we know a thing or two about what to look for.
+We’ve tested all of the cubes we recommend for at least two weeks on countless trips and have been using some of them for years.

 These cubes are the lightest of the light.
 They practically float when we toss an empty one in the air.
 They’re more outdoor-focused than others we’ve tested, but we think they’re some of the best packing cubes for travel to a city, as well.
 After all, it’s not like we’re carrying them around New York City on their own, and trekking from your hostel to Manhattan in the rain can mean that packing cubes in the Big Apple need to be just as durable as in Big Sur.
 While they may look like plastic bags, they’re way more innovative.
 The Dyneema fabric is water-resistant and allegedly stronger than Kevlar.
 If you don’t know what that is, it’s the material used in bullet-proof vests, so if they can stop a speeding bullet like Superman, we think they’ll keep our gear safe enough.
 However, they’re only available in gray, and the material is a bit crinkly without much stretch.
 It feels and sounds like an outdoor tarp, which is great for durability but not as much for aesthetics.